Why AIP Diet Doesn’t Work With You?

 The Autoimmune Protocol (AIP) is a method for reintroducing foods that can trigger inflammation and autoimmune responses.
 The diet is known as an elimination diet, meaning that it is designed to remove potentially inflammatory foods.
 The AIP diet usually involves either a Paleo template or a low-carb diet.

-It is becoming more popular among those trying to heal autoimmune disease.
+It is becoming more popular among those trying to heal autoimmune diseases.
 So, how does the AIP diet work?
 The diet uses dietary strategies to remove foods that can be a part of a trigger.

-The AIP diet eliminates all of these foods, but Why AIP Diet Doesn’t Work for some people??
+The AIP diet eliminates all of these foods, but Why the AIP Diet Doesn’t Work for some people??
 Let’s find out.

 Why AIP Diet Doesn’t Work?